 General information on each port city

 Photos and information on each port city will be available on the website soon!
-Until then, check out Joanie’s video intros as she visited each city this October in preparation for next year’s cruise!
+Until then, check out Joanie’s video intros as she visited each city in preparation for the now Sept 2022 cruise!

 The capital of Catalonia, and one of its provinces, Barcelona, is a place of palpable history, where you can lose yourself strolling down the medieval streets of the Barri Gotic.
 It’s a city designed to delight the senses: visit other-worldly Modernista churches like Gaudi’s La Sagrada Familia, or treat yourself at a street side cafe to Patatas Bravas or a Passion Fruit Mojito.